-Tessenderlo, Belgium, 6th November 2018 – Melexis, a global microelectronics engineering company, has announced two new current sense ICs based upon their 20+ years of experience in Hall-effect technology.
+Tessenderlo, Belgium, 6th November 2018 – Melexis, a global microelectronics engineering company, has announced two new state-of-the-art current Hall effect sensors.
+These ICs are based on the company’s 20+ years of experience.
 Both of the new sensors share the same high-performance CMOS core and the MLX91217 implements conventional Hall technology, while the MLX91216 uses Melexis’ proprietary Integrated Magneto Concentrator (IMC).

 Both devices are aimed at automotive applications, in particular inverter phase current monitoring and DC-link monitoring applications where Hall-effect has been the preferred solution for more than a decade.
 As well as traction motor control, the devices are also suited to other embedded applications such as DCDC converters and battery junction boxes or any application that requires high speed, fast response or highly accurate (over)current measurement.

 The new CMOS core and factory trim ensure an improvement in thermal sensitivity drift (33%) and thermal offset drift (50%) over the previous generation.
 It also introduces more on-chip filtering and the ability to detect broken wires, indicating a fault within the electrical distribution.
 Improved signal-to-noise performance can be achieved by trading resolution against response time and sensor bandwidth through on-chip filtering.